Polyandry in fish

-Polyandry in fish is a mating system where females mate with multiple males within one mating season.
+Polyandry in fishes is a mating system where females mate with multiple males within one mating season.
 This type of mating exists in a variety of animal species.
-Polyandry has been found in both oviparous and viviparous bony fish and sharks.
+Polyandry has been found in both oviparous and viviparous bony fishes and sharks.
 General examples of polyandry occur in fish species, such as green swordtails and Trinidadian guppies.
 Specific types of polyandry have also been classified, such as classical polyandry in pipefish cooperative polyandry in cichlids and convenience polyandry in sharks.

 Examples

 Poeciliids are freshwater live-bearing fish and internal fertilizers that are able to store sperm for months, setting the stage for sperm competition and allowing female cryptic sperm choice.
 These Poeciliid species include green swordtails, Xiphophorus helleri and Trinidadian guppies, Poecilia reticulata.
 When females mate promiscuously and copulate with multiple males, the interests of the sexes may differ, leading to sexual conflict.
 These conflicts include mating and fertilization frequency, parental efforts, and power struggles between male and female dominance.

 The Trinidadian guppy, Poecilia reticulata has a resource-free mating system, meaning males do not provide during mating or defend their territories against other males.
 Guppies demonstrate one of the highest levels of female multiple mating in the fish species.
 Females tend to copulate with multiple males to ensure that males with strongly competitive sperm have increased paternity rates.
 Females who engage in polyandry obtain certain advantages such as shorter gestation times, larger broods, and the production of offspring with better phenotypes and abilities.
 Females prefer phenotypically bright colored males that are usually orange, red, yellow, or blue.
 Male offspring from polyandrous mating tend to be more colorful than offspring from monogamous mating, which contain more black spots rather than multiple colors.
 Brightly colored males tend to display stronger sigmoidal displays, correlating sperm production rate with courtship intensity and body size.
 Offspring were more phenotypically diverse than their parents, suggesting a diversified selection that allows offspring to cope better with the environment and have variability in mating.
 However, there are also costs associated with polyandry.
 Placental fish Heterandria formosa offspring from females who mate with multiple males, have a longer maturation time, leading to potentially higher levels of fatality in slower developing offspring.